Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 How To Water Your Plant in Rocks and Water

-Lucky bamboo is a popular houseplant that can be grown in two different ways: either in water or in soil.
+Lucky bamboo is a popular houseplant that can be grown in two ways: in water or soil.

-It is important for bamboo plants growing in rocks and water to keep the water fresh and change it regularly, usually once per week.
+Bamboo plants growing in rocks and water need to keep the water fresh and change it regularly, usually once weekly.

 This will help prevent your plant from becoming stagnant and will help ensure that your lucky bamboo stays healthy and vibrant.

-When changing the water, be sure to use filtered or distilled water, as tap water can contain chlorine and other chemicals that can be harmful to your plant.
+When changing the water, use filtered or distilled water, as tap water can contain chlorine and other chemicals that can harm your plant.

 Additionally, you will want to add a small amount of lucky bamboo fertilizer to the water every few weeks to help promote growth.